Triscuit2311/UECanvasGui/README.md

 # UECanvasGui

-UECanvasGuiis a sophisticated internal mod framework for Unreal Engine (versions 4 & 5).
+UECanvasGui is a sophisticated internal mod framework for Unreal Engine (versions 4 & 5).
 It leverages a post-render function hook to utilize the game's canvas rendering system for drawing.
 The framework is built using modern C++20 features, emphasizing efficient and streamlined game modding.

 ## Features
 - **Modular Windows:** Create customizable windows containing various controls, complete with a heading.
 These windows can be easily moved around the screen using the cursor, which is also rendered by the framework.